Office 365 Education Self-Sign up: Technical FAQ

 - They have a school-specific email address provided by the school (for example, firstname.lastname@example.org) that can receive external email.

 - They are of legal age to sign up for an online offer individually (13 years old).

 - Scenario 1: Your school already has an existing Office 365 environment with student accounts.

-In such a scenario, if a student, faculty or staff already has a work or school account in the tenant (for example, contoso.edu) but does not yet have Office 365 A1 Plus, Microsoft will simply activate the plan for that account, and the student, faculty, or staff will automatically be notified of the other services, including the ability to download Office 365 ProPlus.
-If the student, faculty or staff already has an Office 365 A1 Plus account or any other Office 365 ProPlus license assigned through your school, they will be redirected to sign in with their existing credentials and receive a notification that includes an Install now prompt.
+In this scenario, if a student, faculty, or staff already has a work or school account in the tenant (for example, contoso.edu) but does not yet have Office 365 A1 Plus, Microsoft will simply activate the plan for that account, and the student, faculty, or staff will automatically be notified of the additional services, including the ability to download Office 365 ProPlus.
+If the student, faculty, or staff already has an Office 365 A1 Plus account or any other Office 365 ProPlus license assigned through your school, they will be redirected to sign in with their existing credentials and receive a notification that includes an Install now prompt.

 - Scenario 2: Your school has an existing Office 365 environment without student accounts.

-How does this affect my security and compliance?
+How does this impact my security and compliance?

 With OneDrive for Business, as with all Office 365 services, the IT administrators stay in control.
 The Microsoft 365 admin center provides a single location from which administrators can manage all of the aspects of OneDrive for Business, including site collection and user profile management, configuring search and discovery, permissions management and reporting, and more.
 In addition to centralized control, admins can manage many aspects of users and content, including access management, storage allocation, and content sharing limitations.
 Compliance management options include selective audits, e-Discovery, and current usage summaries that can be used to manage compliance and investigate any areas of concern.
 To learn more about managing security and compliance with OneDrive for Business, see OneDrive for Business.